fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 All multi-byte integers are stored in little-endian order.

 Directory entries are packed together.
 When an entry is deleted, the entries that follow are moved up, and the unused entry is zeroed out.
-Entries are not sorted by block number.
+Entries are sorted by starting block number, so when a file is created it may be necessary to slide the following entries down.

+To see file types and empty disk regions, request an E)xtended directory listing from the F)iler.

 ### Timestamps ###

 The filesystem stores the date, but not the time.
-The date is held in a 16-bit value:
+Dates are held in a 16-bit value:
 ```
  YYYYYYY DDDDD MMMM
 ```
 Years are 0-99, starting in 1900.
 Months are 1-12, days are 1-31.
-A zero value indicates no date.
+A zero value in the month field indicates "meaningless date".

 The Filer utility uses a date with the year 100 as a flag to indicate file creation in progress.
 If the system finds a file with year=100, it will silently remove the file.